-For most couples, their home is one of the biggest assets they own, and it can have hidden tax and financial issues.
+For most couples, their home is one of the biggest assets they own, and it can have hidden tax and financial issues, that is why it is important to know all the information about mortgage and your homeowner bill of rights and you should find professional help from a law firm like frylawcorp.com.

 For most people, there is no tax when they sell their home, since the law allows you to exclude up to $250,000 of gain ($500,000 on a joint return) when you sell your home.
 This isn’t a “once in a lifetime” offer.
 You can exclude the maximum gain each time you sell your home, as long as you have lived in it for two of the five years before sale.
 The portion of your. capital gains over $250,000 will be fully taxable.

-Years ago there were special rules for excluding gain if you are over 55, as well as rules requiring you to invest in a new home within two years to avoid gains.
+Years ago, when you still had to apply for pan card seva, there were special rules for excluding gain if you are over 55, as well as rules requiring you to invest in a new home within two years to avoid gains.
 Those rules were completely superseded by the current law in 1997 and no longer apply.

 If you are separated and have moved out of the home, you can still qualify for the $250,000 exclusion.
 Your old home will be considered to be your residence if your spouse has been occupying it prior to sale under the terms of a divorce or separation agreement or court order.